GLOBAL MARKETS-Asia shares suffer virus chills, central banks offer cold comfort

-Asian shares slipped on Monday and oil prices took another tumble as fears mounted that the global shutdown for the coronavirus could last for months, doing untold harm to economies despite central banks' best efforts.
+Australia's benchmark ASX200 saw a late surge, closing up 7% after Prime Minister Scott Morrison unveiled a $130 billion ($79.86 billion) package to help save jobs.
+Most other markets were down but trimmed earlier losses.
+Japan's Nikkei dropped 1.57%, Shanghai blue chips were down 0.94%, and there were sharper drops in Southeast Asia, with Singapore' benchmark index down 2.95%.

+That left MSCI's broadest index of Asia-Pacific shares outside Japan nearly flat.
+"Markets in Asia are reacting to concerns about the knock-on economic impact of the coronavirus situation in Europe and North America, rather than Asian case numbers," said Suresh Tantia senior investment strategist at Credit Suisse.

+JPMorgan now predicts that global GDP could contract at a 10.5% annualised rate in the first half of the year.
 "We continue to mark down 1H20 global GDP forecasts as our assessment of both the global pandemic's reach and the damage related to necessary containment policies has increased," said JPMorgan economist Bruce Kasman.
-They now predict global GDP could contract at a 10.5% annualised rate in the first half of the year.

-There was much uncertainty about whether funds would have to buy or sell for month- and quarter-end to meet their benchmarks, many of which would have been thrown out of whack by the wild market swings seen over March.
-Japan's Nikkei dropped 2.7% and Shanghai blue chips 1.8%.
-MSCI's broadest index of Asia-Pacific shares outside Japan lost 0.7%, though that was up from early lows.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)